BoyceLab/OHDSITrainTheTrainer-EPILEPSY/docs/modules/module-08-advanced-topics.md

     This module orients trainers to advanced OHDSI capabilities so they can triage requests and direct learners to the right resources.

 ## Overview
-Advanced SQL, ML/PLP, oncology extension awareness, FHIR interop, NLP/unstructured.
+Advanced SQL, ML/PLP, FHIR interop, NLP/unstructured.

 ## Objectives
 - Recognize when to go beyond Atlas